Maclaren Twin Triumph Review

 Weight and Folded Size

-When we tested for weight and folded size, the Triumph earned a 4 of 10.
-This stroller weighs 23 lbs and measures 12,519 cubic inches when folded.
-This makes it the second largest stroller in the group and not a good choice for parents with limited space.
-The ZOE XL2 BEST v2 is almost 2000 cubic inches smaller and is about 6 lbs lighter.
+When we tested for weight and folded size, the Triumph earned a subpar score in this metric.
+This stroller weighs 23 lbs and measures 12,519 cubic inches when folded, making it one of the largest strollers in the group and not a good option for parents with limited space.
 The Triumph does have a carry handle, but a shoulder strap would be nicer for a stroller this size.

 Ease of Use

-The Triumph Twin earned a 6 of 10 for ease of use, which is the second highest score in this metric.
-The Twin lost points in this metric thanks to a ridiculously difficult to use harness and stiff buckle.
-Alternatively, the ZOE XL2 BEST once again scores higher with an 9.
+The Triumph Twin earned an above-average score for ease of use.
+The Twin lost points in this metric, thanks to a ridiculously difficult to use harness and stiff buckle.

 Fold and Unfold